-Bitching about GMABy John Nery
+Bitching about GMA

 A YOUNG person relatively fresh out of college posted something on Facebook yesterday, several hours before President Aquino addressed the 2nd joint session of the 15th Congress.
 Her status update struck me, because it seemed emblematic—of much of what is wrong in our political culture.